 The Lex 100 verdict on Jones Day

-University: University of Warwick
+University: Australian National University

 About the firm

-Who we are: Jones Day is a global law firm with more than 2,500 lawyers in 43 offices across five continents.
+Who we are: Jones Day is a global law firm with more than 2,500 lawyers in 42 offices across five continents.
 The firm is distinguished by: a singular tradition of client service; the mutual commitment to, and the seamless collaboration of, a true partnership; formidable legal talent across multiple disciplines and jurisdictions; and shared professional values that focus on client needs.

 Perks: Free gym, subsidised café, private healthcare, season ticket loan, group life cover, salary sacrifice schemes and personal pension.

 Sponsorship: Law school fees paid, plus £10,000 maintenance grant per year of study.